 Tickets for this performance and for the Touch Tour can be purchased online or via the Box Office once booking opens, and we welcome anyone who would benefit from these services to make use of them.
 Blind and partially sighted patrons are also entitled to purchase half price Access tickets.
 Find out more about this service here.

 The performance of Rigoletto on Sunday 21 June at 2pm will be a Relaxed Performance.
 A Relaxed Performance offers a warm welcome to people who find it difficult to follow the usual conventions of theatre behaviour, including those with learning disabilities, movement disorders, autistic spectrum disorder or other neurological conditions.

 Many other people may choose to attend a Relaxed Performance either as an access requirement or because they like the inclusive environment.
 The performance offers a laid-back approach to noises and movement from the audience, giving everyone permission to relax and respond naturally.

 Tickets for this performance can be purchased online or via the Box Office once booking opens.
 Patrons wishing to attend the Relaxed Performance may be eligible for half price Access tickets.
 Find out more here.

 Dementia Friendly Theatre

 In 2018 we became London’s first dementia-friendly opera company.
-All our staff are trained as Dementia Friends by the Alzheimer’s Society, and our theatre has been accredited as being accessible for those living with dementia.
+All our staff are trained as Dementia Friends by our partners at Resonate Arts, and our theatre has been accredited as being accessible for those living with dementia.
 If you or anyone in your party needs any additional support, please don’t hesitate to talk to one of our Front of House stewards.

 As well as being a Dementia Friendly theatre, we run a number of projects through our Inspire programme aimed at those living with dementia.
 For more information or to get involved, please email firstname.lastname@example.org.